 Transitional-Aged Youth Services

-This program helps young people (ages 16 – 22) move from children’s mental health services to adult mental health services.
+This program helps young people move from children’s mental health services to adult mental health services.
 The goal is to smooth the transition and focus on independence.
-Aimed at young people who have been receiving services from the children’s system, this program supports them with their mental health and emotional issues.
-It also helps them with education, employment, housing, and increasing natural supports.
+Learn more here.